SongJoo1993/SimplePos/README.md

 # Simple POS

-Simple POS is a Point of Sales system that helps businesses to process orders and manages inventory items!
+Simple POS is a Point of Sales system that was specifically designed for a sushi restaurant to help process orders and manage inventory items.
-Since Simple POS is designed for tablet devices, please ensure to select any tablet device on the inspection page when viewing the product!

 ## Installation Steps